raja-harini/SocketStudy/README.md

-# Ex.1a  			Study of Socket Programming
+# Ex.1a STUDY OF SOCKET PROGRAMMING

 ## Aim:
 To perform a study on Socket Programming